matm/jQuery-File-Upload-Wiki/How-to-upload-multiple-files-with-one-request.md

+# How to upload multiple files with one request (v.
+4 branch)

+**Note:**
+This tutorial is for the outdated [v4 branch](https://github.com/blueimp/jQuery-File-Upload/tree/v4) of the plugin.

 By default, the plugin uploads each selected file with an individual request.
 The [multiFileRequest option](https://github.com/blueimp/jQuery-File-Upload/wiki/Options) allows to upload multiple files with one request:
 ```js
 $('#file_upload').fileUploadUI({